Aligned with India's Digital Personal Data Protection Act 2023.

 Our Data Fiduciary status

-Merdot Technologies acts as a Data Fiduciary with respect to personal data processed through MIOS on its own infrastructure.
-Where MIOS is deployed on client-managed infrastructure · sovereign cloud or on-premise · the client institution acts as the Data Fiduciary for data within their environment, and Merdot acts as a Data Processor.
+Merdot Technologies acts as a Data Fiduciary with respect to personal data processed through Merdot AI, Merdot Track and Merdot Connect on its own infrastructure.
+Where a product is deployed on client-managed infrastructure for a qualified institutional client, the client acts as the Data Fiduciary for data within their environment, and Merdot acts as a Data Processor.

 Scope of processing

-MIOS is an intelligence monitoring platform that ingests publicly available information from open web sources, social platforms and news networks.
-The nature of this data means it may include personal data about public figures, authors of public statements and actors in information operations.
+Merdot Track ingests publicly available information from open web sources, social platforms and news networks, and Merdot Connect processes contact details you provide in order to send messages on your behalf.
+The nature of this data means it may include personal data about public figures, authors of public posts and your own customers.

-MIOS does not collect, store or process sensitive personal-data categories including biometric data, health data or financial data · nor data about private individuals who are not public figures or relevant to an active intelligence function.
+We do not collect, store or process sensitive personal-data categories including biometric data, health data or financial data · nor data about private individuals beyond what a feature you use requires.

 This data is processed for: